 I realize this is not a perfect example, as rent is not the only bill you have to pay, but it highlights my point that quality of life as a firefighter depends just as much on where you live as how much you are paid.

-What Is the Highest Paying State for Firefighters?
+What Are the Highest Paying States?

-Though it’s not all that matter, you probably want to know which states pay the most.
+Though it’s not all that matters, you probably want to know which states pay the most.
 Here is a graph with the average firefighter salaries in the top 10 highest paying states in 2017:

 Remember, these are just the state averages and many departments will pay more or less than these numbers.

 Also read: Can Firefighters Have Tattoos?
 It Depends…

 So, we learned that many firefighters can make over 100k per year in salary.
 You may also be thinking about a career as a police officer and are wondering how their salaries compare.